 There is absolutely nothing for us in Canada

-There is not a single person in Canada, we know personally, who knows, or cares about us.
+There is not a single person in Canada, we know personally, who cares about us.

 In Canada I haven’t witnessed anything towards Meg and I, but suspicion, jealousy and hostility.
-After the experience Meg and I had in Canada, there is no question for us; we do not want anything to do with this country.
+After the experience Meg and I had in Canada and dealing with it’s Immigration department, there is no question for us; we do not want anything to do with this country.
 The truth is, I regret trusting Canada not to denigrate and waste so many years of our lives with it’s contemptuous, petty and hateful immigration optics games.

 Meg and I are not done